Agent

 • Find and fix bugs — Point it at an issue, error, or flaky test and it investigates and patches

-• Write and improve tests — Generate unit tests, integration tests, and increase coverage across your codebase
+• Write and improve tests — Generate unit, integration, and E2E tests and increase coverage across your codebase

 • Review code quality — Catch security vulnerabilities, performance issues, and regressions before they ship